PC0staS/netwatch/README.md

 1. **No interfaces shown**: Make sure you have network interfaces configured
 2. **Colors not working**: Ensure your terminal supports ANSI colors
 3. **Permission errors**: Some systems may require elevated privileges for network monitoring
-4. **Import errors**: Make sure psutil is installed: `pip install psutil`
+4. **Import errors**: Make sure all dependencies are installed: `pip install -r requirements.txt`
+5. **Web interface not accessible**: Check if port is available and firewall settings

 ### Requirements
-- Minimum Python 3.6
+- Minimum Python 3.7
-- psutil library
+- psutil, Flask, Flask-SocketIO libraries
 - Terminal with ANSI color support
+- Modern web browser for web interface

 ## 📄 License